foundational-networks/PEEL/Omnet_Sims/README.md

 **Note:** For both the small-scale “Hello World” example and the complete large-scale simulations, follow Steps 1–5 to install the simulator and set up the experimental environment.
-After completing these steps, you can either run the [small-scale simulation commands](#small-scale-simulations-extra-step-for-evaluation-in-a-short-time) for quick testing or [execute the large-scale simulation files](#step-6-running-the-large-scale-simulations-and-extracting-the-results) for a comprehensive evaluation.
+After completing these steps, you can either run the [small-scale simulation commands](#small-scale-simulations-extra-step-for-evaluation-in-a-short-time) for quick testing or [execute the large-scale simulation files](#step-6-running-the-large-scale-simulations-and-extracting-the-results) for a comprehensive experimentation.

 # Omnet++ simulation files